A little change of tack this week as I take a look at four success books that will change your life. They did mine…

 Wattles also introduced the concept of visualising what you want.
 Let the universe know what you want in clear terms and it will come to you.

-These were powerful concepts on a younger me.
+These were powerful concepts for a younger me.

 They opened my mind to opportunities that up to that time I felt were beyond my capability.